laiquet/idtrackerai-enhanced/docs/source/user_guide/usage.rst

   .. warning::

     During segmentation, every worker can use up to 4GB of memory, using too many workers might fill your RAM memory very fast.
 Computers with a large number of CPU cores (>10) should be monitored and the number of parallel workers should be adjusted accordingly.
-Consider using monitoring tools like `htop`, `top`, or `free` on Linux, and Task Manager or Resource Monitor on Windows to keep an eye on your system's resource usage.
+For users with limited RAM, consider reducing the number of parallel workers by setting the `number_of_parallel_workers` parameter to a lower value.
+Additionally, use monitoring tools like `htop`, `top`, or `free` on Linux, Task Manager or Resource Monitor on Windows, and Activity Monitor on macOS to keep an eye on your system's resource usage.

 - **FRAMES_PER_EPISODE.** Sets the size of the video chunks (episodes).
 Less frames per episode means more parallel chunks.